cruzgodar/wilson/README.md

 - `gl`: the WebGL or WebGL2 context.
 - `drawFrame()`: draws a frame with the current shader program.
-- `loadShader({ id?: string, shader: string, uniforms?: UniformInitializers })`: loads a new shader program **and sets it as the current one**.
+- `loadShader({ id?: string, shader: string, uniforms?: UniformInitializers, use?: boolean })`: loads a new shader program **and sets it as the current one**, unless `use` is `false`, in which case the current shader is left alone.
 If no ID is specified, it defaults to a serialized number; this is only recommended if you don't plan to reuse prior shaders.
 See `setUniforms` for more information on `UniformInitializers`.
 - `shaderReady(id?: string)`: returns a promise that resolves when the given shader has finished compiling.
 - `allShaderReady()`: returns a promise that resolves when all loaded shaders have finished compiling.
 - `useShader(id: string)`: sets the current shader program.